reedh13/pl-lungct2/README.rst

 Abstract
 --------

-This plugin simply copies a specific lung image of interest to its output directory.
-This plugin is primarily of use in the COVID-NET workflow.
+This plugin copies canned data to its output and is primarily of use in the COVID-NET workflow.

 Description